christopher-1989/authentication-flow/README.md

 The project began with a basic login screen using React Native and Expo.
 The first skills developed included using React-Navigation to toggle between screens.

-Note that the following line must be run if using expo: (taken directly from react-navigation docs)
+Note that the following line must be run during installation when using Expo: (taken directly from react-navigation docs)

 `expo install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context @react-native-community/masked-view`